temporalio/documentation/kb/prometheus-grafana-setup.md

 ```

 Note that in this example, Grafana is set up to start without authorizations; this is not a good practice and is not recommended.
-For more information on how to custimize your Grafana setup, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/).
+For more information on how to customize your Grafana setup, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/).

-Next, configure Grafana to use Prometheus as the datasource.
+Next, configure Grafana to use Prometheus as the data source.
 You can do this either on the UI or in your Grafana deployment configuration.

-For the example above, create a configuration file (for example - config.yml) file at ./deployment/grafana/provisioning/datasource in your docker-compose Temporal Cluster project and configure the Prometheus data source for Grafana, as shown:
+For the preceding example, create a configuration file (for example, config.yml) at `./deployment/grafana/provisioning/datasource` in your docker-compose Temporal Cluster project and configure the Prometheus data source for Grafana, as shown:

 ```
 apiVersion: 1